Spooky museums and historic houses for a haunted Halloween

-Romantic poet, Lord Byron’s former home is said to be bustling with phantoms, from ancestors of the great poet to a spirit who smells strongly of roses.
+Romantic poet Lord Byron’s former home is said to be bustling with phantoms, from ancestors of the great poet to a spirit who smells strongly of roses.
 Chief among the abbey’s ghosts is the White Lady, an apparition who roams the grounds, and believe it or not, Lord Byron himself has even been spotted in one of the bed chambers.

 It is rumoured that there are up to seven spectres in residence at 'the most haunted house in the Midlands'.
-These include a seven foot man dressed in a leather jerkin, believed to be the ghost of a Welsh freedom fighter, Owain Glyndwr.
+These include a seven-foot man dressed in a leather jerkin, believed to be the ghost of a Welsh freedom fighter, Owain Glyndwr.
 You might also come across a crying baby and a woman in a cap gazing from a window.

-This Jacobean mansion, constructed in the early 17th century, is haunted by a number of ghosts including the daughter of its former owner, Mary.
+This Jacobean mansion, constructed in the early 17th century, is said to be haunted by a number of ghosts including the daughter of its former owner, Mary.
 The house's most notorious ghost, Mary was reportedly locked away by her father for 16 years for eloping with an illegitimate suitor, and her spirit continues to haunt the room in which she died.
-Alongside Mary, there is Dick, a young houseboy accused of stealing and a mysterious woman in green, making Aston Hall one of the most haunted sites in the UK.
+Alongside Mary, there is Dick, a young houseboy accused of stealing, and a mysterious woman in green, making Aston Hall one of the most haunted sites in the UK.